 “After seeing so many people talk about how IF is central to their fat loss, I wanted you to know that you can get and stay lean WITHOUT doing it, too.
 Choose foods that are natural and that nourish you and your activities.”

-- The soothing voice caresses you with reason; and this IS a great sentence.
+– The soothing voice caresses you with reason, and this IS a great sentence.
 But look how it is presented in context to the rest of the article?
-“It’s ok, IF is not the only way”.
+“It’s OK, IF is not the only way.”
 Yes.
 But where is other side?
 If the author believes the above paragraph, than the IF smear campaign would have to include the women who find IF a positive experience.
-The way I view the new focus on IF is similar to what Alan Aragon said about it, that it just vindicates the science behind meal timing.
+The way I view the new focus on IF is similar to what Alan Aragon said about it: It just vindicates the science behind meal timing.
 Meal timing doesn’t matter that much, and the metabolism doesn’t need “stroking” like everyone used to think.
 Another tool in the box!
 She also says “Everyone will have some moment of weakness or splurge, but why follow it with a round of what really looks like some form of punishment?”
-What really looks like a form of punishment???
+What really looks like a form of punishment?
 Sorry, I got away from looking at food as reward, or the lack of it, as punishment and that is the overriding attitude I promote.
 I hope you and food can work out your differences.
 Seriously, I know what it’s like to be stuck in binge/compensation cycles.
 It sucks.
-Changing to an IF style helped with that from MY experience.
+Changing to an IF style helped with that for me.

 Has she changed her mind or is there just not enough research yet?
-Given the above declaration, maybe her name should be taken of the book and/or her stance needs to be revised.
-Nothing wrong with evolving and changing your mind on a topic, especially one that does not have the benefit of long-standing experimentation and study….but do you see the slight problem?
+Given the above declaration, maybe her name should be taken off the book and/or her stance needs to be revised.
+Nothing wrong with evolving and changing your mind on a topic, especially one that does not have the benefit of long-standing experimentation and study, but do you see the slight problem?

 “Fasting for a few hours or a day here and there can teach you that you won’t dwindle away, that you will survive, and you will actually get a chance to experience real hunger.
-Krista explained some of the positives as, “cellular cleanup, enhancing insulin sensitivity, and reducing inflammation.”
-Krista will do a partial fast on Sundays when she is relaxed, calm, well rested, and just doesn’t want to bother making breakfast, but she said, “calling it a ‘fast’ is sort of glorifying it with a sense of purpose.”
+Krista explained some of the positives as, ‘cellular cleanup, enhancing insulin sensitivity, and reducing inflammation.’
+Krista will do a partial fast on Sundays when she is relaxed, calm, well-rested, and just doesn’t want to bother making breakfast, but she said, “calling it a ‘fast’ is sort of glorifying it with a sense of purpose.”
 Then she will get around to eating in the mid-afternoon.
 “IF has helped me observe and more accurately understand my physical hunger signals, which has been very helpful.
 Before, I would just eat because some bodybuilder told me I had to.
 I wasn’t eating when I was actually hungry.
 I was afraid to be hungry.
-That’s not good either.”

-- Again you are connecting IF with disordered eating, as if they are the same thing.
-A diet style vs a diet disorder.
-I use the word “fast” because its accurate.
+– Again you are connecting IF with disordered eating, as if they are the same thing.
+A diet style versus a diet disorder.
+I use the word “fast” because it’s accurate.
 Would you like to call it abstinence or some other word so that you can feel like we’re not “glorifying it”?

 “Unfortunately for Krista, doing IF to cut weight for a grappling competition actually put her in premature menopause at the age of 35.
-It also lead her to what she calls “crazy brain” and began a major eating disorder.”
+It also led her to what she calls ‘crazy brain’ and began a major eating disorder.”

-- Was Krista in a caloric deficit?
+– Was Krista in a caloric deficit?
 She says she was cutting weight.
 That means she was dieting to lose weight.
 So was it the fasting or the dieting as a whole?
-Going into a caloric deficit no matter HOW you do it, can have negative and stressful effects.
+Going into a caloric deficit no matter HOW you do it can have negative and stressful effects.
 Were those effects enhanced because of IF, and not apparent on other diets tried during the same cutting phase?
-What about sleep, competition stress…?
+What about sleep and competition stress?
 Did she determine, as a professional, that an IF diet directly resulted in the premature menopause?
-Its a weighty accusation to make against one factor.
+It’s a weighty accusation to make against one factor.

 – Well then, there’s your problem.
 Any diet style can trigger personal weaknesses, so maybe IF isn’t for you.
 Should you demonize it then and hold it up as the cause of all disorders?
 No. Why?
 Because you are just perpetuating the cycle of fadishness (my own word) that infects the massive problem with these kinds of diet debates today.